AliBaghizadeh/genai-summarizer-app/README.md

 Welcome!
 This project is my capstone for the **[Google 5-Day GenAI Intensive Course](https://rsvp.withgoogle.com/events/google-generative-ai-intensive_2025q1)**.
 It solves a common problem: *how to quickly understand and summarize information from many technical documents—PDFs, research papers, and web articles—without spending hours reading*.

-Using Google’s Gemini models and a ChromaDB vector database, the app:
+Using Google’s *Gemini models*, *LangChain orchestration*, and a *ChromaDB vector database*, the app:
 1. **Ingests** text from uploaded PDFs or URLs.
 2. **Searches** content with semantic vector search (RAG).
 3. **Summarizes** answers to user queries with Gemini Pro in structured JSON.